blakewaldman/daybreak/README.md

+# Abstract

+In the digital era, efficient task management is crucial for productivity and user experience.
+Daybreak, a smart to-do list web application, enhances productivity by offering a personalized dashboard, weather information, and task management capabilities.
+Developed using React.js, Django, and SQLite, it provides a user-friendly interface for account creation, login, task management, reminders, and a calendar view.
+The dashboard displays user tasks, progress reports, and local weather information, with various tabs for specific features.
+The application aims to offer a seamless task management experience, improving productivity and user experience, while continuously evolving to meet user needs and adapt to the web application landscape.

 # Daybreak Setup

 ## NOTE: No longer active due to cancelling subscriptions to some API services.
 To use, must have own `googleapis` key.
 For help on using own key, contact me at bwaldman01@gmail.com.